business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Medication reconciliation: Before an EHR implementation goes live, healthcare institutions must ensure the system can track medications before and after admittance.

-• Careful transport: How patients are physically transported throughout the facility must be monitored carefully.
+• Careful transport: How patients are transported physically throughout the facility must be monitored carefully.

 BDC Logo